plattysoft/Leonids/README.md

 ## Available Methods

+List of the methods available on the class ParticleSystem.

+### Constructors

+* _ParticleSystem(Activity a, int maxParticles, int drawableRedId, long timeToLive)_: Creates a particle system based on a drawable resource.
+Avilable resources are Bitmaps (BitmapDrawable) and Animations (AnimationDrawable)
+* _ParticleSystem(Activity a, int maxParticles, Drawable drawable, long timeToLive)_: Creates a particle system based on a drawable.
+Avilable drawables are Bitmaps (BitmapDrawable) and Animations (AnimationDrawable)
+* _ParticleSystem(Activity a, int maxParticles, Bitmap bitmap, long timeToLive)_: Creates a particle system based on a Bitmap.
+* _ParticleSystem(Activity a, int maxParticles, AnimationDrawable animation, long timeToLive)_: Creates a particle system based on an AnimationDrawable.

+### Configuration

 Available methods on the Particle system for configuration are:

 * _setSpeedRange(float speedMin, float speedMax)_: Uses 0-360 as the angle range